giavinh79/react-demo-calling-components-as-functions/README.md

-# React Demo Call Components as Functions
+# React Demo - Calling Components as Functions

 Small demo on why you should not call React components as functions.
 - They get treated as hooks (see React Dev Tools)